“Our lives are not our own.

 From womb to tomb, we are bound to others, past and present, and by each crime and every kindness, we birth our future.”

-and hello!
-If you’ve landed on my website it’s likely that you're looking for a psychotherapist.
-Choosing a therapist
+If you’ve landed on my website it’s likely that you're looking for a psychotherapist or information on some of

-my hope that these pages will provide some information about who I am, my professional credentials, the clinical thinking
+that these pages will provide some information about who I am, my professional credentials, the clinical perspectives that

-that currently informs my practice of psychotherapy and the issues that I specialize in working with.
-I hope that as you read
+inform my practice and the issues that I specialize in treating.

-In my practice I treat a diverse population of folks from varying social classes, races, ethnicities, cultural origins, gender
+my practice I treat a diverse population of folks from varying social classes, racial, ethnic and cultural origins, gender

 identities and religious and spiritual backgrounds.
 I maintain an open, respectful and curious approach to differences while